-- Term Life Insurance: Term life insurance is available in terms of a specific number of years (usually available in increments of 5 years ranging from 10 to 30-year terms).
-The premiums for term life insurance are more affordable and those of other types of life insurance such as whole life insurance and is ideal for seniors who are in relatively good health and want an affordable premium.
+- Term Life Insurance: Term life insurance is available in terms of a specific number of years (usually available in increments of five years ranging from 10- to 30-year terms).
+Term life insurance tends to be more affordable than other types of life insurance, such as whole life insurance, and is ideal for seniors who are in relatively good health and want an affordable premium.
 The premiums remain consistent throughout the term of the policy.
 If you die during the policy term, your beneficiaries would receive the death benefit of the value of your policy.
 However, should you die after the term expires, your beneficiaries do not receive a death benefit.
 Some term life insurance policies have the option to convert to a whole life insurance policy at the end of the policy term, so that is an option to consider.

 - Universal Life Insurance: Universal life is a lifetime policy that accumulates a cash value.
 The cash value available is based on the performance of investments.
 If the investments underperform, your insurance premium could increase.
 You can borrow against the policy, but any outstanding loan will be deducted from the death benefit.
 This policy is more of a risk than the other types of life insurance policies for seniors and is also more expensive.
 However, if the investments do well, you can build up a significant cash value.
 For seniors looking to invest, it could be an option to consider.

 - Final Expense Insurance: Final expense insurance is a way to give your loved ones peace of mind.
 The death benefit can be used to cover the cost of any final medical expenses and funeral costs.
 The final expense policy is available in a wide range of terms, from as low as a $5,000 benefit to a $50,000 benefit.
 Almost anyone can qualify to purchase a final expense insurance policy regardless of age or health.